Giving Pledge or Purpose Pledge?

 The Giving Pledge asks billionaires to redistribute wealth after it has been accumulated.
 The more fundamental challenge is redesigning the economic system so wealth is created, and shared, more responsibly from the start.

-In that world, philanthropy would still exist, but it wouldn’t be a band-aid on systemic harms.
+In that world, philanthropy would still exist—and generous philanthropists like Buffett would still be worth celebrating.
+But philanthropy wouldn’t need to serve as a band-aid on systemic harms.
 Instead, companies would generate wealth responsibly, invest in their stakeholders continuously, and produce lasting societal and environmental impact.

 The Giving Pledge says: accumulate wealth first, give some back later.